Back

 Solution

-Case 1: You require a direct state change (Latch/Switch)
+Case 1: Direct state change

 1. Open the symbol or mimic containing the control.